 Hawaii is among the planned launch locations

-A new human spaceflight startup has revealed its plans to launch suborbital space tours for the public in less than five years.
+A new human spaceflight startup has revealed plans to launch suborbital space tours for the public in less than five years.
 The Space Perspective, billed as “the off-world travel company,” held a press event on June 18 outlining a space-balloon flight that would loft passengers to about 100,000 feet aboard a pressurized capsule.
-Though the anticipated altitude is short of the commonly recognized boundary with space, the flight would be high enough to see the curvature of Earth and the blackness of space.
+Though the anticipated altitude is short of the commonly recognized boundary of space, the flight would be high enough to view the curvature of Earth and the blackness of space.

-One of the company’s goals is to shift human perspectives on Earth and the cosmos through “the overview effect”—a phenomenon reported by astronauts who experience a change in consciousness after seeing the Earth from space.
+One of the company’s goals is to shift human perspectives on Earth and the cosmos through “the overview effect”—a phenomenon reported by astronauts who experience a shift in consciousness after seeing the Earth from space.

 “We’re committed to fundamentally changing the way people have access to space, both to perform much-needed research to benefit life on Earth and to affect how we view and connect with our planet,” Space Perspective Co-founder Jane Poynter said in a statement.

 The company has already established an operations center at NASA’s Kennedy Space Center in Florida and plans to launch from the old Space Shuttle runway.
-Additional launches are planned from Cecil Spaceport in Florida, in Hawaii and Alaska, and other locations around the world, according to the company’s website.
+Additional launches are planned from Cecil Spaceport in Florida, Hawaii and Alaska, and other locations around the world, according to the company’s website.